tanoconsulting/euts/README.md

 Q: What is installed out of the box in the test Container?

-A: besides php, you get apache, git, memcached, redis, varnish.
+A: besides php, you get apache, git, memcached, nodejs, redis, varnish.
    Installed php extensions are: curl gd intl json memcached mysql pgsql xdebug xsl.

 Q: Why not use the Docker containers definition from eZPlatform?